xenonview-com/view-java-sdk/README.md

 // Successful upsell of the middle tier with Stripe xenon.subscriptionUpsold(tierGold, method);
 // ...
+// Successful subscription upsell of the middle tier with term and price xenon.subscriptionUpsold(tierGold, term, price, method);
+// ...
 // Successful upsell of the top tier xenon.subscriptionUpsold(tierPlatium);